AndreasOA/csgo_buyorder/README.md

 - API Skinbaron

 ### In Progress:
-- API Skinport (Endpoint Update Slow, not useful for snipping)
+- API Skinport (Endpoint Update Slow, not useful for finding cheap items)
 - API Skinbaron (Full Marketplace.
 Trick to detect items earlier)
 - Rework for Skinport with selenium, sometimes Bot protection causes issues.
 Make sure to use your google profile with the chrome instance of the webdriver